-- 2. In an emergency situation, has a reasonable belief that a process active Fin the account or on the device is causing or will cause significant system or network degradation, or could cause loss/damage to system or other users data; or - Receives a written authorization from the appropriate executive vice president or Provost, for situations where there is reasonable belief that the individual to whom the account or device is assigned or owned has perpetrated or is involved in violations of university policy using the accounts or device in question; or 3.
-Receives a written request from the senior executive officer of a department to access the account of a staff or faculty member who is deceased, terminated, or is otherwise incapacitated or unavailable for the purposes of retrieving material critical to the operation of the department.;
+2. In an emergency situation, has a reasonable belief that a process active in the account or on the device is causing or will cause significant system or network degradation, or could cause loss/damage to system or other users data; or

+3. Receives a written request from the senior executive officer of a department to access the account of a staff or faculty member who is deceased, terminated, or is otherwise incapacitated or unavailable for the purposes of retrieving material critical to the operation of the department.